MicrosoftDocs/cpp-docs.it-it/docs/standard-library/regex-error-class.md

 ### <a name="parameters"></a>Parametri

-`error` Il codice di errore.
+*errore* il codice di errore.

 ### <a name="remarks"></a>Note

-Il costruttore crea un oggetto che contiene il valore `error`.
+Il costruttore crea un oggetto che contiene il valore *errore*.

 ### <a name="example"></a>Esempio